 Driver or associated person entering Race Control unless accompanied by the Race Director or a Sectional Committee member.
+Any car blocking the pit lane during refuelling may incur a penalty.
+All cars being refuelled in the pit lane must be removed from the lane before being refuelled.

-10 second penalty in qualification will be given for: Corner cutting.
+13.02 10 second penalty in qualification will be given for: